Top 10 CPG Brands That Nailed Their QR Code Campaigns

-Another product QR code was printed on the cans where consumers could scan it through their smartphones and experience the grass-to-glass journey of the product.
-Using same QR codes FrieslandCampina also launched loyalty programs and promotions.
+Another product QR Code was printed on the cans where consumers could scan it through their smartphones and experience the grass-to-glass journey of the product.
+Using the same QR Codes, FrieslandCampina also launched loyalty programs and promotions.

 Many countries and a few states in the USA have imposed a law that CBD manufacturers should include QR Codes that inform consumers about the ingredients used and a certificate of analysis (CoA) done by a third-party lab.

-Active CBD oil, a product of Happy CBD Store uses QR Codes in their product label.
+Active CBD oil, a product of Happy CBD Store uses QR Codes on their product labels.
 A scan of these QR Codes directs consumers to a webpage where they can download the latest lab test for the product and the batch.